+- Key transaction cycles

+- Areas of complexity

-- Key transaction cycles - Areas with significant estimates
+- Areas with significant estimates

 Our areas of audit focus were informed by, among other things, our assessment of materiality.
 Materiality in the context of our audit was determined based on specific qualitative and quantitative factors combined with our expectations about the County's current year results.